Nick Bez: SS Ogontz

-Ogontz was built in 1919 by the American International Shipbuilding Corp., Hog Island, Pennsylvania, as the Scatacook, but renamed Ogontz for United States Shipping Board.
-In 1925 operated by Tampa Interocean Lines, then the Lykes Brothers Steamship Company in 1933.
-Sold to Nick Bez in 1938, then sold to Intercoastal Packing Company in 1940.
-On March 19, 1942, was torpedoed and sunk by German submarine U-103 off Cuba Coast.
-Was 5,753 ton cargo ship.
+Ogontz was built in 1919 by the American International Shipbuilding Corp., Hog Island, Pennsylvania, as the Scatacook, but renamed Ogontz for the United States Shipping Board.
+In 1925 it was operated by Tampa Interocean Lines, then the Lykes Brothers Steamship Company in 1933.
+The ship was sold to Nick Bez in 1938, then to Intercoastal Packing Company in 1940.
+On March 19, 1942, it was torpedoed and sunk by German submarine U-103 off Cuba Coast.
+It was a 5,753 ton cargo ship.